Updated: March 9, 2026 • 7 min read

 How do Hawaii employers purchase a workers’ compensation policy?

 If you’re an employer in Hawaii and need workers’ compensation insurance, there are two options, per Hawaii’s Disability Compensation Division.
 One option to consider is purchasing a policy from an authorized private insurance carrier, which can provide you with the coverage you need.
 However, you can’t require your employees to pay any of the premium costs.
 Your other option is to become self-insured, which means paying out the benefits directly to the employee.
 To qualify, you need to prove you have the financial ability to pay and meet the director’s requirements.
+The takeaway is that this requires formal approval from the DCD.

 What happens if an employer in Hawaii does not have workers’ comp?

-Employers who don’t follow Hawaii workers’ compensation law can face more than a slap on the wrist.
-Fines and penalties can add up to $100 per employee per day.
-In addition, companies that fail to provide workers’ comp protection also leave themselves open to employee lawsuits to recover benefits that should have been paid.
+In addition, companies that fail to provide workers’ comp protection leave themselves open to employee lawsuits seeking benefits that should have been paid.

 What should your employees do if they get sick or injured while on the job?